camunda/camunda-bpm-examples/usertask/task-form-external-jsf/README.md

 # External Task Forms

-This Quickstart demonstrates how to use the [External Forms](http://docs.camunda.org/latest/guides/user-guide/#tasklist-task-forms-external-task-forms) Feature.
-External Forms are HTML forms which can be loaded from your app and started via the camunda Tasklist:
+This Quickstart demonstrates how to use Java Server Faces (JSF) forms as [External Forms](http://docs.camunda.org/latest/guides/user-guide/#tasklist-task-forms-external-task-forms).
+External Forms can be loaded from your app and started via the camunda Tasklist:

 ![External Forms Tasklist Screenshot][1]

-After the process start, the HTML form is rendered in a new window.
+The JSF form is rendered in a new window.

 ![External Forms Screenshot][2]

 # Overview

-## Where are external taskforms added?
+## Where are external JSF taskforms added?

 External Forms can be added to the web resources of a web application.
 Since we use maven, they are added to the [src/main/webapp][4] folder of your project.

-## How are external taskforms referenced?
+## How are external JSF taskforms referenced?

 External Taskforms are referenced using the `camunda:taskKey` property of a BPMN `<startEvent>` or a BPMN `<userTask>`: